Dre Moore

-Marchondray James "Dre" Moore (born June 9, 1985) is a former American football defensive tackle in the National Football League (NFL) and Arena Football League (AFL).
-He was drafted by the Tampa Bay Buccaneers in the fourth round of the 2008 NFL Draft.
+Marchondray James "Dre" Moore (born June 9, 1985) is an American former professional football defensive tackle in the National Football League (NFL) and Arena Football League (AFL).
+He was selected by the Tampa Bay Buccaneers in the fourth round of the 2008 NFL draft.
 He played college football at the University of Maryland.

 He was also a member of the Jacksonville Jaguars and Tampa Bay Storm.

-Early years
+Early life

 Moore played high school football at Independence High School in Charlotte, North Carolina.
 He did not start playing football until he was asked to join the junior varsity team as a junior.
-As a senior, he totaled 107 tackles and three sacks, and earned First-team All-State by the Associated Press.
-He also helped lead his team to a 16-0 record and a win in the state championship.
+As a senior, he totaled 107 tackles and three sacks as a varsity player, and earned First-team All-State by the Associated Press.
+He also helped his team to a 16–0 record and a win in the North Carolina 4AA state championship.

 College career

 Moore played college football at The University of Maryland, College Park.
 As a senior, he Earned first-team All-Conference honors.
 He finished his college career starting 26 of 44 games with 10.5 sacks.
 He graduated with a degree in Family Studies.